Growing up, my dad taught me that food could heal. My mother showed me that food had soul. For me, food was FUN – a social, creative experience.

 – Karen Rogers

-We have our own organic garden where the children harvest and cook with produce that they planted themselves.
+We are proud to have our own organic garden and outdoor kitchen where the children harvest and cook with produce that they planted themselves.
 We even grocery shop with the children to teach them about budgeting and reading labels.
-We drive the concept of serving and cooking for others by organizing dinners and benefits where the children cook for family and friends.
 We keep cooking REAL — the children cook, side-by-side, with real chefs from restaurants like Chez Panisse and Pizzaiolo, Tartine, and Boulevard.
-The kids consider these chefs culinary heroes; and what better role model than someone who believes so strongly in good food that they have made it their profession.
+The kids consider these chefs culinary heroes; and what better role model than someone who believes so strongly in good food that they have dedicated their lives to it.

 Favorite Foods: I love fresh fruits and vegetables.
 Pickled, sautéed, boiled, chopped, raw, cooked —there is no form that I don’t enjoy.
 And anything with a Moroccan twist.